zhongjunni/zhongjunni.github.io/content/publication/ni2024edge/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *the 3rd IEEE International Conference on Industrial Electronics for Sustainable Energy Systems*
+publication: Accepted in *the 20th IEEE International Conference on Factory Communication Systems*
-publication_short: In *IESES 2023*
+publication_short: In *WFCS 2024*

-abstract: Digital transformation in buildings accumulates massive operational data, which calls for smart solutions to utilize these data to improve energy performance.
-This study has proposed a solution, namely Deep Energy Twin, for integrating deep learning and digital twins to better understand building energy use and identify the potential for improving energy efficiency.
-Ontology was adopted to create parametric digital twins to provide consistency of data format across different systems in a building.
-Based on created digital twins and collected data, deep learning methods were used for performing data analytics to identify patterns and provide insights for energy optimization.
-As a demonstration, a case study was conducted in a public historic building in Norrköping, Sweden, to compare the performance of state-of-the-art deep learning architectures in building energy forecasting.
+abstract: Digital transformation in the built environment generates vast data for developing data-driven models to optimize building operations.
+This study presents an integrated solution utilizing edge computing, digital twins, and deep learning to enhance the understanding of climate in buildings.
+Parametric digital twins, created using an ontology, ensure consistent data representation across diverse service systems equipped by different buildings.
+Based on created digital twins and collected data, deep learning methods are employed to develop predictive models for identifying patterns in indoor climate and providing insights.
+Both the parametric digital twin and deep learning models are deployed on edge for low latency and privacy compliance.
+As a demonstration, a case study was conducted in a historic building in Östergötland, Sweden, to compare the performance of five deep learning architectures.
+The results indicate that the time-series dense encoder model exhibited strong competitiveness in performing multi-horizon forecasts of indoor temperature and relative humidity with low computational costs.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.